letudiantMP/phantomcss-jenkins/README.md

 casperjs-jenkins
 ================

-Full test environment with casperJs and Jenkins on Vagrant
+Full test environment with phantomcss and Jenkins on Vagrant